ACC-Style/PrototypingACCorg/_arches_prototypes/ACCNavigator/states.md

 ### Follow-up Question Answer

-The Follow-up UI is decorated different then the first round questions to denote a change to the user and to help clue them into which UI is effected but the new UI.
+The Follow-up UI is decorated differently than the *First Question Answer* to denote a change to the user.

-The Follow-up requires the system to revaluate the term-result-pairs filtered by the previous response.
+The Follow-up requires the system to revaluate the MadLib-combinations to produce the Second Response List.
 If the response list is singular it will auto fill the only result and proceed to the [`Result State`](#result-state).
-If the result list is greater then one then the system will render the follow up question line, and the response buttons with the shuffle button if needed.
+If the result list is greater than one, then the system will render the follow up question line, and the `response buttons` with the shuffle button if needed.
 The system will also render a `Restart Question` button bellow the response and shuffle buttons.

-The shuffle button works the same as it does with the previous state just will a smaller response list.
+The shuffle button works the same as it does with the previous state just within the Second Response List.

-If the user types into the response line then trigger the [`Power User Feature`](#power-user-feature)
+If the user types into the response line, then trigger the [`Power User Feature.`](#power-user-feature)

 If the user clicks the `Restart Question` Button the Widget will return to a [`Empty or Onload State`](#empty-or-onload-state).